 Director of Marketing and Communications

-Hannah Terpening was the Director of Marketing & Communications for the Humane Society of Southern Arizona (HSSA) from 2016-2023.
+Hannah Terpening (she/her) was the Director of Marketing & Communications for the Humane Society of Southern Arizona (HSSA) from 2016-2023.
 Hannah started with WFSA in March of 2023 and gets most excited about graphic design, branding and representation through content creation.
 Hannah describes herself as “a problem solver who puts my design and communication skills to work to better our community.”
 At HSSA, one of Hannah’s notable achievements was the launch of the HSSA Thrift store with a new branding and marketing campaign resulting in social media pages with over 12K followers and average store sales of $110k per month.
 Hannah also serves on the Board for the Tucson Community School as the Co-VP of Fundraising and lives in Tucson, Arizona with her husband and two awesome kids.

 • Brittany Duran